 Set Up an Android Virtual Device for App Testing

-An Android Virtual Device (AVD) is an emulation of a real Android machine on a PC.
+What is an Android Virtual Device (AVD)?
+An AVD is an emulation of a real Android machine on a PC.
 It enables testing of Android applications (Apps) on a code development computer.

 Why Use Android Virtual Devices?